I See A Dark Theater's First Cinecon

 The Studio Murder Mystery is a sort of overcrowded cluttered muddle in the vein of so many early talkie whodunits but mildly enjoyable nonetheless.
 Womanizing actor Richard Hardell (Fredric March) turns up murdered at Eminent Studios - looking a lot like a well known Hollywood studio that starts with a 'P'- which is no surprise; pretty much every female he sees he flirts with or professes his love for, including Helen (Doris Hill), the daughter of the Night Watchman (Guy Oliver).
 His actions naturally frustrate and anger his wife Blanche (March's real life spouse Florence Eldridge).
 So, who's surprised when he turns up dead?
 No one really, but writer Tony White (Neil Hamilton), who happens to adore Helen, makes it his mission to find the killer.

 For what feels like a B-picture, this one boasts a pretty solid, talented cast - March, Eldridge, Hamilton, and Warner Oland as the film within the film's director.
 However, besides Hamilton, it seemed that the majority of the actors phoned in their roles.
-Fear not, though, for Hamilton's immense energy and spark basically invigorated/held up the whole production.
+Fear not, though, though, for Hamilton's immense energy and spark basically invigorated/held up the whole production.
 Well, maybe not the entire picture, but it certainly helped.

 Blind Husbands (1919)